DevMountain/quoteBook/README.md

 * Now that we have our data, let's set up ways to access that data.
-* Create three methods on 'this' service.
+* Create three methods on your service, using the 'this' keyword.
-  - getData - Returns the quotes array.
+  - getQuotes - Returns the quotes array.
-  - addData - Takes a data object as an argument, verifies the data object has all the right values (text and author), pushes that object to the quotes array.
+  - addData - Takes a data object as an argument, verifies the data object has all the right properties (text and author), and that they have defined values, pushes that object to the quotes array.
   - removeData - Takes in the text of a quote, loops through the quotes array, and removes the proper quote from the array.

 *Note: By using the above methods, we can control access to the quotes array.
 The only way to modify the quotes array outside of our service is to use one of these methods.*